HIVE: Evaluating the Human Interpretability of Visual Explanations: HIVE study design

-\smallsec{Subjective evaluation} In addition to the quantitative tasks, we also ask a subjective evaluation question three times.
-We ask the participant to self-rate their level of understanding of the model before and after completing the task, to investigate if the participant's self-rated level of understanding undergoes any changes during the task.
+\smallsec{Subjective evaluation questions} While the core of HIVE is in the objective evaluation tasks, we also ask subjective evaluation questions to make the most out of the human studies.
+Specifically, we ask the participant to self-rate their level of understanding of the evaluated method before and after completing the task, to investigate if the participant's self-rated level of understanding undergoes any changes during the task.
 After the task completion, we disclose the participant's performance on the task and ask the question one last time.

-\smallsec{Interpretability-accuracy tradeoff} We also investigate the \emph{interpretability-accuracy tradeoff} the participant is willing to make when comparing the interpretable method against a baseline model that doesn't come with any explanation.
-While interpretability methods offer useful insight into a model's decision, their explanations often come at the cost of lower model accuracy.
-In high-risk scenarios a user may prefer to maximize model performance over interpretability for improved accuracy.
-However, another user may prefer to prioritize interpretability in such settings so that there would be mechanisms for examine the model's prediction.
-To gain insight into the interpretability-accuracy tradeoff users are willing to make, we present three scenarios to the participant: low-risk (e.g., scientific or educational purposes), medium-risk (e.g., object recognition for automatic grocery checkout), and high-risk (e.g., scene understanding for self-driving cars).
-For each scenario, we ask the participant to input the minimum accuracy of a baseline model that would convince them to use the baseline model over the model that comes with explanations.
+\smallsec{Interpretability-accuracy tradeoff questions} While interpretability methods offer useful insights into a model's decision, some explanations come at the cost of lower model accuracy.
+Hence in the final part of the study, we investigate the \textit{interpretability-accuracy tradeoff} participants are willing to make when comparing an interpretable method against a baseline model that doesn't come with any explanation.
+In high-risk scenarios a user may prefer to maximize model performance over interpretability.
+However, another user may prefer to prioritize interpretability in such settings so that there would be mechanisms for examining the model's predictions.
+To gain insight into the tradeoff users are willing to make, we present three scenarios: low-risk (e.g., bird species recognition for scientific or educational purposes), medium-risk (e.g., object recognition for automatic grocery checkout), and high-risk (e.g., scene understanding for autonomous driving).
+For each scenario, we then ask the participant to input the minimum accuracy of the baseline model that would convince them to use it over the model with explanations and also describe the reason for their choices.

-\smallsec{Rating scales} Participants rate the confidence in their answer or their understanding of the model on a 5-point Likert scale \cite{likert1932technique} (1: very poor, 2: poor, 3: fair, 4: good, 5: very good) allowing for degrees of opinion to be measured.
-For ProtoPNet and ProtoTree, participants rate the similarity of prototype-region pairs using a 4-point Likert scale (1: not similar, 2: somewhat not similar, 3: somewhat similar, 4: similar) to ensure participants form an opinion.
-In the ProtoPNet and ProtoTree agreement task, participants rate their confidence in the given prediction on a 4-point scale (1: confident prediction is incorrect, 2: somewhat confident prediction is incorrect, 3: somewhat confident prediction is correct, 4: confident prediction is correct).